You Already Know Your Triggers. Here Is What You Do Not Know Yet.

 Understanding triggers tells you what to avoid or prepare for.
 Understanding patterns tells you much more: why the same trigger sometimes produces a moderate response and sometimes knocks you out for two days.
 Why the same smell that wrecked you six months ago barely registered last week.
 Why some days your nervous system absorbs difficult input without major disruption and other days you are derailed by something small.

 That variability is not random.
-It is influenced by sleep, by prior stress load, by social support, by where you are in your treatment, and by dozens of other variables that a log can help you identify.
+Sleep, prior stress load, social support, and where you are in treatment all shape how your nervous system meets a given input.
 The pattern is the story underneath the trigger.

 What a Safety-Focused Trigger Log Captures